-I thought this was amazing, and immediately wanted to be treated with nivolumab.
-I had a week between the initial consultation and the infusion, that week was spent online researching the drug.
-The first page I clicked on was the CRI website.
-I watched patient story videos of Maureen O'Grady and Pam Griffith and felt immediately at ease.
+I thought this was amazing, and immediately wanted to be treated with the checkpoint inhibitor nivolumab.
+I had one week between the initial consultation and the infusion which I spent online researching the drug.
+The first page I clicked on was the CRI website where I watched immunotherapy patient story videos of Maureen O'Grady and Pam Griffith and felt immediately at ease.
 The CRI website has a wealth of information.

-Around the 20th out of 30 radiation treatments the skin on my chest and back began to blister and burn.
+Around the 20th out of 30 radiation treatments, the skin on my chest and back began to blister and burn.
 I had a hard time swallowing around this time because the radiation was killing the cells lining my esophagus.
 I was on steroids as well, and I had developed the typical moon face from the prednisone.
 I was loosing my hair in large clumps.

-Just because immunotherapy is a relatively new treatment doesn't mean its experimental or risky.
-I was monitored more closely on immunotherapy than chemo and radiation.
+Just because immunotherapy is a relatively new treatment doesn't mean it’s experimental or risky.
+I was actually monitored more closely on immunotherapy than chemotherapy and radiation.
 I knew my oncologist was looking out for my best interests by placing me on this treatment.

 Provide guidance and encouragement to others going through their journey with cancer immunotherapy treatment.

 *Immunotherapy results may vary from patient to patient.

 29 Broadway, Floor 4 | New York, NY 10006-3111

 This September for Childhood Cancer Awareness Month, we look at new research, new treatments, and how we are working toward a future immune to childhood cancer.